Postgraduate Diploma in Forensic Investigation and Criminal Justice

 • Proof of payment of application fee

-Kindly note that applications submitted with incomplete information/documentation and/or without payment of the correct application fee cannot be considered and may be summarily declined.
-Please ensure that you have all documents to hand before you start the application process.
-Please email any queries or requests for assistance to the Programme Administrator, Mrs Helga Stiglingh, at StiglinghH@ukzn.ac.za PLEASE NOTE: The PDFICJ programme is a Self-funded Teaching Programme and, as such, students are not eligible for NSFAS funding, financial concessions, or university residence.
+Please Note: The PDFICJ is a self-funded programme and, as such, students are not eligible for NSFAS funding, university residence, or any financial concessions or arrangements.
 Students will be required to obtain financial clearance each year before registration.
-This will require the settlement IN FULL of any outstanding fees (an AOD will not suffice).
+This will require the settlement IN FULL and IN CASH of any outstanding fees (an AOD or sponsor’s letter will not suffice).

 Facebook